-Flash lists all the sounds that you have imported into the Library.
+Flash lists all the sounds you've imported into the Library.
 When you select the sound file, you see the sound wave indicator on the sound's layer in the frame where you inserted the sound, as shown in Figure 8-3.